HR-Williams/ParksLookup.Solution/README.md

 Then to view the swagger documentation open http://localhost:5000/swagger/
 ![Swagger documentation](/images/swagger.png)

-## Known Bugs
+## Known Bugs/Future Improvements

-I would like to change the schema and and more parameters to the get route to make for more user friendly queries.
+I would like to change the schema and and more parameters in the get route to make for more user friendly queries.

 ## Support and Contact Details